nus-cs2103-AY2223S2/tp/docs/team/oliviajhl.md

 ### Project: FitBook

-FitBook is a desktop application designed for tracking the progress and information.
+FitBook is a desktop tracking book application used for tracking the progress and information for the clients.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is built using Java and features both a Command-Line Interface (CLI) and a Graphical User Interface (GUI) created with JavaFX.
-The CLI allows users to interact with the application using text-based commands, while the GUI provides a visual interface for navigating the application's features.
-With FitBook, fitness professionals can easily track their clients' progress, manage appointments, and customize routines to help their clients reach their fitness goals.
+It is written in Java.

 Given below are my contributions to the project.